yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 ```
 ---
 ### Access Token & Refresh Token :
-when we generate token we should generate two tokens
+when we generate token we should generate two tokens <br>
-the first name access token should be short to expire (5 to 10 min)
+the first name access token should be short to expire (5 to 10 min)<br>
 and the second is  refresh token this is the token will send in the req when
-the token access expire should be have long time to expire (7 to 30 days)
+the token access expire should be having long time to expire (7 to 30 days)
-so you should go to jwtService and write this :
+<br> so you should go to jwtService and write this :

 ```java
 public String generateAccessToken(UserDto userDto) {